How to improve your focus in Slack

 Our teams are always looking for ways to help make your Slack experience smoother and your work more efficient, so we wanted to pass along our top tips to you!
-Below we’ve compiled how you can make Slack fit into your working day and customise it to your preferences.
+Below we’ve compiled how you can make Slack fit into your workday and customize it to your preferences.

 I need more focus time

-Slack is designed to be customisable to your style of communication and work, aiming to make your working day more efficient.
-Easy adjustments in your notification settings can often change how you communicate and focus on the tasks at hand.
+Slack is designed to be customizable to your style of communication and work, aiming to make your workday more efficient.
+Easy adjustments in your notification settings can often change how you communicate and focus on tasks at hand.

-If you find that notifications are interrupting your focus, you can customise notifications to your preferences:
+If you find that notifications are interrupting your focus, you can customize notifications to your preferences:

 - Prefer different notification sounds or none at all?
-Customise Slack notification sounds.
-(P.S. you can mute sounds!)
+Customize Slack notification sounds.
+(PS, you can mute sounds!)

-- Keep colleagues up to date on whether you’re in the office, in a meeting, out sick or on holiday by setting your Slack status using emoji.
+- Keep colleagues up to date on whether you’re in the office, in a meeting, out sick, or on vacation by setting your Slack status using emoji.

 - Want to skim a message but don’t have the time to reply immediately?
 Save messages for later.